Paras-is-coding/React_HS_Series/readme.md

 }
 - now 'counter' will be increase by 3 as in callback inside setCounter, prevCounter holds last updated state of 'counter'

+## bgChanger
+- Adding background changer to 03talwind-props project
+- created buttons and added onClick where we are changing color variable through a callback
+- Why callback and not directly onClick={setColor("")}?
+    - onClick expects function but we can't pass parameters(if we did soo function will be directly executed and onClick will get its return value )
+    - But we don't want return value instead function